 This transfer bench is a great choice for the older adult who wants something more than a piece of medical equipment.
 Moen makes an entire line of accessories in the Glacier line that matches it too!

 - Strong enough for bariatric use

-Made by a well-known medical supplier, this bench holds up to 500 lbs.
-It’s non-sliding, but it has a very wide bath seat and a back rest.
-Both are made from durable plastic which isn’t padded.
+This bariatric transfer bench is made by a well-known medical supplier, is designed for larger people, and holds up to 500 lbs.
+It’s non-sliding but has a wide bath seat and a backrest.
+Both are made from durable plastic, but they aren’t padded.

-The frame is very strong and there is no wobbling.
-The legs have suction cups on them, which helps hold it in place while you are using the bench.
+The frame is solid, and there is no wobbling.
+The legs have suction cups, which help hold them in place while using the bench.

-Another plus is that it’s reversible, so you can set it up either way you like.
-You won’t need tools for installation and the adjustable seat height changes to fit almost any tub using ½ inch increments.
+Another plus is that the Drive Medical transfer bench is reversible, so you can set it up either way you like.
+You won’t need tools for installation, and the adjustable seat height changes to fit almost any tub using ½-inch increments.

 - Very heavy duty for large seniors

 - No padding if you need it

 This transfer bench is very similar to the Carousel model I also reviewed.
 But, there are some critical differences.